SalomePlatform/hexablock/doc/interactive.rst

 It provides the toolset allowing to:

-- build a model of block:
+- Build a model of block:
-   - create basic geometrical objects: point, edge, quadrangle, hexahedra
+   - create basic geometrical objects: point, edge, quadrangle, hexahedra,
-   - create grid: cartesian, cylindrical, spherical
+   - create grid: cartesian, cylindrical, spherical,
-   - create  a cylinder, a pipe, two intersected cylinders, two intersected pipes, an hemisphere, a rind
+   - create  a cylinder, a pipe, two intersected cylinders, two intersected pipes, an hemisphere, a rind,
-   - remove an hexahedron
+   - remove an hexahedron,
-   - replace hexahedrons
+   - replace hexahedrons,
-   - disconnect by a point, an edge, a quadrangle
+   - disconnect by a point, an edge, a quadrangle,
-   - join quadrangles by hexahedra, merge quadrangles
+   - join quadrangles by hexahedra, merge quadrangles,
-   - transform or modify by translation, rotation and other symetries
+   - transform or modify by translation, rotation and other symmetries,
-   - make quad revolution
+   - make quad revolution.
-- associate a model of block to a geometry:
+- Associate a model of block to a geometry:
-   - associate vertices of the model of blocks to vertices of a geometry
+   - associate vertices of the model of blocks to vertices of a geometry,
-   - associate edges of the model of blocks to edges of a geometry
+   - associate edges of the model of blocks to edges of a geometry,
-   - associate quadrangles of the model of blocks to faces of a geometry
+   - associate quadrangles of the model of blocks to faces of a geometry,
-   - associate lines
+   - associate lines.
-- generate a mesh:
+- Generate a mesh:
-   - define groups
+   - define groups,
-   - define laws on propagations
+   - define laws on propagations,
-   - generate an hexahedral mesh
+   - generate an hexahedral mesh.

 .. toctree::